Norges Bank’s framework for the countercyclical capital buffer

 The objective of the buffer is to increase banks’ resilience in downturns and should not be changed frequently in an attempt to manage credit growth or asset prices.
 The countercyclical buffer is not suitable as an instrument for fine-tuning the economy.
 In periods of persistently low loan losses and rising asset prices and credit growth, banks should normally hold a countercyclical buffer.
 The buffer rate should not be reduced automatically even if there are signs that financial imbalances are receding.
 The risk of a sharp downturn may remain elevated even if indicators for financial imbalances begin to recede.
 If financial imbalances recede significantly over time and the outlook for financial stability is good, a downward adjustment of the buffer rate may be considered.
 At the same time, banks should have sufficient capital buffers to withstand a severe downturn.

 In the event of a severe downturn and clearly reduced access to credit, the buffer should be lowered to increase banks’ lending capacity.
 Reducing the buffer can counteract banks’ tightening of lending practices and therefore improve households’ and enterprises’ access to credit.
 This may dampen an economic downturn, for example, when there are prospects for substantial bank losses.
 The buffer can be reduced when other capital buffers in the banking system are assessed to be sufficient to weather the downturn.
-With a reduction in the buffer rate, the decision basis shall contain an estimate of when Norges Bank will provide advice to increase the buffer again to give banks as much predictability as possible.
+With a reduction in the buffer rate, the decision basis shall contain an estimate of when Norges Bank will increase the buffer again to give banks as much predictability as possible.

 The countercyclical capital buffer rate shall as a rule be between 0% and 2.5%, but can be set higher than 2.5% in exceptional circumstances.
 Exceptional circumstances are not described in detail in the regulation.
 A starting point for assessing the need for a countercyclical capital buffer above 2.5% is that the risk is assessed to be particularly high, for example, when many measures of financial imbalances are at high levels at the same time, and when stress tests and other analyses indicate that banks need higher capital buffers.